emmaluisewindges0110/BLA-group/docs/usage.rst

    m2 = 3.7;
    Matrix product = m1 * m2;

-You can extract a rows or a columns from a matrix:
+You can extract a single row or column from a matrix:

 ..  code-block:: cpp

    Vector col1 = product.Col(1);

+   Vector row2 = product.Row(2);

+You can also extract multiple rows or columns from a matrix:

+..  code-block:: cpp

+   // Gets the 2 and 5 column of the matrix. auto cols = product.Cols(2, 5);

+   // Gets the 2 and 5 row of the matrix. auto rows = product.Rows(2, 5);